pragma-/pbot/doc/VirtualMachine.md

 `shutdown now -h` inside the VM or via `virsh shutdown pbot-vm` on the host).

 ## Start PBot VM Host
-To start the PBot VM Host server, execute the `vm-server` script in the `applets/compiler_vm/host/bin` directory on the host.
+To start the PBot VM Host server, change your current working directory to `applets/pbot-vm/host/bin` and execute the `vm-server` script:

+    host$ cd applets/pbot-vm/host/bin
-    host$ vm-server
+    host$ ./vm-server

 This will start a TCP server on port `9000`.
 It will listen for incoming commands and pass them along to the virtual machine's TCP serial port `5555`.
 It will also monitor